bosky101/kraken/README.md

     ./rebar get-deps compile

+You need to know create a node like this

+    cd rel
+    rebar create-node nodeid=node

+    #reverts back important files in rel
+    git checkout ../rel

+    cd ..

+    rebar generate

-You can now run Kraken in the foreground like this:
+Since rel has been configured in rebar.config, you can now run Kraken in the foreground like this:

-    bin/kraken run
+    ./rel/node/bin/node run

 This will start Kraken up with the default config.
 It will listen to new TCP connections on port 12355.

+Additional configurations are made in the OTP style, such as

+rel/vars.config
+for adding variables that can often change

+rel/files/sys.config
+for configurations that do not change often

 ### Running Kraken